A Guide to Stages of the Interview Process (and How to Improve Them)

 The screening stage is about getting an early read on a candidate through questions and answers before you decide to invest more time in them.

 What you screen for will depend on the job and its requirements—skills, experience, and personality are all worthwhile targets.
-To pinpoint the key things, you need to screen for, create a list of job criteria and write questions that map to each item.
+Similarly, how you screen candidates is also flexible.

-How you screen candidates is also flexible.
 Generally, there are two methods you can use:

 Synchronous screening